quickapps/docs/eng/developers/blocks.md

-Creating Blocks During Module Installation
+Creating blocks during module installation
 ------------------------------------------

 A common action performed by modules is the creation of new blocks during the installation process.
 For example, an User module may